Meet Our Staff

 Maree Burn – Office Manager

-Maree joined Hope in Nov 2010
+Maree joined Hope in Nov 2010 and works part-time in administration.

 Maree grew up in Geelong, lived in Melbourne for many years, before returning in the mid 1990s.
+Her background is in policing, training and administration.

 ‘I consider my association with Hope Bereavement Care to be a privilege.
 My counselling colleagues are caring individuals who provide thoughtful and compassionate support to the local community.
 Our Board (all volunteers) are committed to growing our organisation into the future.
 I also learn from the individuals and families who seek support from Hope.
 At a time of great need in tragic circumstances, Hope is there offering understanding, care and hope.’